 Applications are now open for courses with a mid-year intake and for commencing undergraduate study in March 2022.
 Take your first step towards an Unlimited future.

 Construction Management at Western

 Western’s Bachelor of Construction Management (Honours) prepares you for an unlimited career in the building industry.
-Along with the full suite of theory and practical knowledge of construction and project management, you’ll gain a strong understanding of building and quantity supervision, estimating, building research, and practical experimentation in building technology.
-You will also explore the subjects of acoustics, building heat-flow, corrosion of materials, concrete testing and more.
+Along with the full suite of theory and practical knowledge that enable to develop a broad-based view of how the construction industry operates, you will gain a strong understanding of construction technology; construction economics; construction law; and construction project management through this degree.

 Graduates of this course can look forward to career opportunities as a: